The Coronation of Saint Rosalia

 The Coronation of Saint Rosalia or Madonna and Child with Saints Rosalia, Peter and Paul is an oil on canvas painting made by Anthony van Dyck in 1629.

 It and the compositionally similar The Vision of the Blessed Hermann Joseph (1630) were both painted for the chapel of the Fraternity of the senior bachelors (Sodaliteit van de Bejaerde Jongmans in Flemish) in Antwerp's Jesuit church, then named the Saint Ignatius Church but later renamed the St. Charles Borromeo Church.
-Both paintings remained there until 1776, when archduchess Maria Theresa of Austria acquired them, taking them to Vienna, where they both now hang in the Kunsthistorisches Museum.
+Both paintings remained there until 1776, when empress Maria Theresa of Austria acquired them, taking them to Vienna, where they both now hang in the Kunsthistorisches Museum.

 History

 It was the last painting the artist produced of Saint Rosalia and - with Saint Rosalia Interceding for the City of Palermo (also 1629) - represented a return to a subject of which he had painted five earlier versions whilst trapped in the saint's home city of Palermo during a plague in late 1624 and early 1625.
 The chapel in which it was to hang housed relics of the saint sent to Antwerp by the Jesuits during an earlier plague there in 1626 in the hope of spreading her cult beyond Sicily via major trading cities in the Spanish Netherlands.
 The saint was particularly invoked against the plague.
 They also tried to spread her cult from their church in Ypres, for which they commissioned Gaspar de Crayer's Coronation of Saint Rosalia (Museum of Fine Arts, Ghent) in 1644, a work heavily influences by Paulus Pontius's print of van Dyck's version of the subject.

 The Jesuits had been particularly active in promoting Saint Rosalia's cult in Sicily and beyond.
 The Jesuit Giordano Cascini had produced in 1627 the saint's first hagiography entitled Vitae Sanctae Rosaliae, Virginis Panormitanae e tabulis, situ ac vetustate obsitis e saxis ex antris e rudieribus caeca olim oblivione consepultis et nuper in lucem.
 One reason why van Dyck was given the commission was that he was himself a member of the Antwerp Fraternity of senior bachelors.
 He worked for a relatively low fee considering his fame at the time.
 Another reason why he was chosen was that he various earlier works of the saint.
 That van Dyck may have met Cascini and the other Palermo Jesuits in 1624–1625 is regarded as another possible reason for the commission.

 Van Dyck had started making drawings of the saint for the engravings that were included in the Vita S.Rosaliae Virginis Panormitanae Pestis patronae iconibus expressa, published by Cornelis Galle the Elder in Antwerp in 1629.
 The engravings in the publication, of which only one copy survives, were the work of Antwerp engraver Philips van Mallery.
 These drawings by van Dyck, the resulting engravings and the painting itself all show a strong influence from the prints illustrating Cascini's 1627 hagiography of the saint.